 In the 1990’s the difficulty to run two screens was a major problem.
 Gaumont, who had operated the Pagode since 1979 decided to quit, and a new owner of the building intended to open a restaurant, but the Ministry of Culture decided to upgrade the Landmark status of the building together with its garden, with the obligation for it to remain a cinema.

-After two years dark again La Pagode reopened, the towers of the roof are covered with plastic sheets to avoid leaks and scaffolding in the main auditorium to hold the highly decorative ceiling which is covered with plastic sheeting.
+After two years dark again La Pagode reopened, the exterior towers of the roof are covered with plastic sheets to avoid leaks and scaffolding was erected in the main auditorium to hold the highly decorative ceiling which is covered with plastic sheeting.
 Major works of renovation are needed but the future is more secure and I hope this renovation will be possible.
 This is one of the more interesting movie theatres in Paris.

 Just login to your account and subscribe to this theater.